-When your child turns three, s/he is ready to join our Montessori learning community.
-If your child will be 3 by September 1, 2017, you can submit an application for the 2017-2018 school year.
+When your child turns three, they are ready to join our Montessori learning community.
+If your child will be three by September 1, 2020, you can submit an application for the 2020-2021 school year.

 No, student interviews are not part of our admissions process.
 Rather, student visits are scheduled for all applicants.
 In addition, we invite parents for an interview with a member of the Admissions team concurrent to the student visit.
 Student visits, just like our teaching approach, go beyond the norm; we look at the whole child.

 Parent interviews are from 30 to 45 minutes.
-Student interviews vary in length depending on the age of the child:
+Student visits vary in length depending on the age of the child:

 Applicants to Preschool (P3 and P4) and Kindergarten: 30 minutes

 Applicants to 1st Grade: A school afternoon, from 12:30 p.m. – 3:05 p.m.